Narvik (film)

 Narvik (Norwegian: Kampen om Narvik lit.
 'The Battle for Narvik') is a Norwegian historical film depicting the Battles of Narvik from 9 April to 8 June 1940.
-Directed by Erik Skjoldbjærg and made by Nordisk Film, it stars Kristine Hartgen, Carl Martin Eggsbø, Cristoph Gelfert Mathiesen and Henrik Mestad.
+Directed by Erik Skjoldbjærg and made by Nordisk Film, it stars Kristine Hartgen, Carl Martin Eggesbø, Cristoph Gelfert Mathiesen and Henrik Mestad.
 The film premiered in Norway in December 2022 and was released worldwide (except in Norway) on Netflix in January 2023.

-Synopsis
+Background

-By April 1940, Narvik, a small town in northern Norway, routinely has 85% of the iron ore used by the Nazi Germany's war machine transported from its port.
-Attempts to disrupt this process over two months of fierce winter warfare cause Hitler to be handed his first major defeat.
+The German invasion of Norway began in April 1940 with coordinated landings across Norway.
+The invasion was largely successful, but ran into its greatest resistance in the far north.
+The town of Narvik, a port town on the Atlantic, was strategically important because it shipped iron ore from neutral Sweden to Germany.
+The Nazis wanted to secure these exports, while the Allies wished to keep Narvik under control of the Norwegian government, or at least sabotage its use as a port.
+Two months of warfare between the Allies and the Germans would ensue.